FREQUENTLY ASKED QUESTIONS

-What should I do if I have objections to a book you carry?
+What should I do if I have objections to something you have?

-Keaton & Lloyd does not consider requests to ban books under any circumstances.
-Requests for us to alter our stock based upon personal beliefs (progressive or conservative) is censorship.
+Keaton & Lloyd does not consider requests to ban books or aspects of our décor under any circumstances.
+Requests for us to alter our stock and image based upon personal beliefs (progressive or conservative) is censorship.

 Do you have a café?

 No, we don't serve food or drink.
 However, there are wonderful restaurants in Downtown Rome, many of which are within walking distance.
 Feel free to bring beverages into the Shop.

 Absolutely!
 You can purchase e-gift cards online or visit us for a physical card.
 If you like, we can even mail a gift card to your loved one - no extra charge.

 No. 100 percent of our stock is owned by Keaton & Lloyd.
 We do not partner with other stores or vendors.

 We use the Square POS system and accept cash, all major credit cards, Google Pay, Apple Pay, and check.